Greece Evacuates Athens Suburb Under Wildfire Threat - UrduPoint

 Giorgos Papanikolaou, the mayor of Glyfada, where the fire first broke out, said it began at a high voltage electricity power station, according to the agency.

-Later in the afternoon, a second fire broke out near Athens, in the village of Kouvaras but no residential areas were at risk.
+Later in the afternoon, a second fire broke out near Athens, in the village of Kouvaras but residential areas were not under threat.

+Late in the day, the Fire Brigade told AFP that the wind has dropped raising hopes the spread of the fire will slow.

 Last summer, Greece's most severe heatwave in decades, which authorities blamed on climate change, saw fires destroy more than 100,000 hectares of forest and farmland, the country's worst wildfire damage since 2007.